yeshengliu/network/multithread/README.md

 % time ./sendManyRequests.bash
 ```

-## Reflection
+## Process
-### Advantage
+### Step 1 - Apply multi-threads to simple web server
-The server with threads shows a huge improved performance when the request takes rather long time to accomplish (1s+), because requests can be processed simultaneously.
+The server with threads shows a huge improved performance when the request takes rather long time to accomplish (1s+), since requests can be now processed simultaneously.

+However, creating thread for each connection is not an optimal solution because a large number of threads will grind system performance.

+### Step 2 - Create thread pools
+Using thread pools definitely avoid creating too many threads but still takes high CPU usage because all threads are waiting for new connections

+Commmon Issues:
+* Double free of object
+  * Reason: the shared data structure "queue" is not thread-safe
+  * Solution: use mutex thread lock to protect enqueue() and dequeue()